SpeckNoob/Nokotan-Enjoyers/README.md

 ----

 Model 18605

 3.7 V

 Sensors
 ----

 For the robot we used the OpenMV Cam RT62 which allowed the robot to detect walls and the colored blocks more easily.
+It's a small, low power, microcontroller board which allows you to easily implement applications using machine vision in the real-world.
 It is a huge improvement from last year's robot since we didn't have access to these type of sensors/camera.

 ![image](https://github.com/user-attachments/assets/b646f95c-ab16-4efc-8822-66b5377803ac)